When it comes to American Horror Story season seven: Expect more of the unexpected.

 When speaking to press during the Television Critics Association's winter press tour in January, FX president John Landgraf offered few details about what the marketing and promotion for the next installment would look like.
 Season six's theme was kept under wraps and a series of more than 20 cryptic promos offered little to no information.
 Of season seven's marketing hook, Landgraf said "Ryan has yet another really innovative idea for how to do something fresh and different with the franchise that audiences haven't seen before."

 Murphy has taken to his Instagram account to share first looks of the season.
 The first photo he shared was a sketch of a creepy, red-lipped elephant (also the symbol of the Republican party) with only the following caption, "American Horror Story Season 7 tease."
 The second was a man with blue hair that had the caption, "AHS Season 7: Red, white and blue clue."
 Photos taken from the set point to Evan Peters being the unidentified blue-haired character (see below).
+He also posted another demon with the hint: "Ambidexterity."

 American Horror Story Season 7 tease.